Japgokbap. It’s what Korean mom cook for their family throughout the week.

 Japgokbap - Multigrain Rice

-- Black Adzuki beans (검은팥) - a handful
+- A Handful of Black Adzuki beans (팥)

 Make multi-grain mix

 - Take out a large mixing bowl.
 Pour equal amounts of each multi-grain into a bowl.
 Mix it all together with your hand.
 Store the multi-grain mix in a Tupperware.

 - Note: Do not add the black rice or black Adzuki beans into the multi-grain mix - keep each in a separate bag.

 Soak grains & beans

 - Measure 1 cup of your multi-grain mix and pour into a mixing bowl.
 Rinse and wash the multi-grains 2x under running water.
 Finally, cover the mix with water.

 - Let the mix sit and soak for at least 3 hours.

 - Repeat this for your beans.
 Let the beans soak for at least 3 hours as well